nutanix-japan/ansible-ntnx/README.md

 This is a sample repo to get started with Ansible integration with Windows.
 Although this is not a new concept.

-This is a repo to just share the folder structure to instlal Nutanix VirtIO with interested parties.
+This is a repo to just share the folder structure to install Nutanix VirtIO with interested parties.

 There is a plan to increase the contents of this repo to include more Nutanix based use cases which can be achieved with Ansible.

-Ansible uses a server and a client-less connection mechanism.
+Ansible uses a server and no agents connection mechanism.
+All communication is done using SSH and WinRM for windows.

 ## Table of Contents